mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "I don't know," I said.
 A practiced lie, but a good one.

 I removed the syringe from the fire and looked closely at the tip.
 A film of char covered it, showing that it had been sanitized.
-I searched for the basket of syringes I had seen before and spotted it near to an old guardian of Lissa's who was tending to a famished skeleton of a throngia.
+I searched for the basket of syringes I had seen before and spotted it near to an old guardian of Shinna's who was tending to a famished skeleton of a throngia.
 But before I could move, Pomri took up my free hand and wrapped her own around it.

 "Come to Heiko with me," she pleaded under her breath.
 Her eyes had a fire to them I hadn't seen before: determined and brazen.